 Pershore Cemetery dates from 1875 and has been the final resting place for most Pershore residents since that time.
 The Town Council endeavours to create a pleasant and peaceful setting at the cemetery and staff are available to answer any questions you may have.

-The Cemetery is open from 8.00am daily until 8.00pm in summer and 5.00pm in winter.
+The Cemetery is located on Defford Road, Pershore WR10 3BX and is open from 8.00am daily until 8.00pm in summer and 5.00pm in winter.
 Staff are available at the Town Hall from 9.00am until 5.00pm, Monday to Thursday and until 1.00pm on Fridays.

 The Council is a member of the Association of Burial Authorities, incorporating the Institute of Cemetery and Crematorium Management and complies with the code of practice laid down by that organisation.
 All memorials are required to be installed to the standards of the National Association of Memorial Masons and a list of masons who are approved to work at Pershore Cemetery is available below.